openDSLM/opendslm-deamon/opendslm-daemon.md

 ### `GET /preview`

 Returns the most recent preview frame as a JPEG (or HTTP 503 if no frame is available).
 Clients should not poll faster than the camera frame rate.
+This is left enabled for convenience even when the MJPEG stream is disabled.

 ### `GET /preview/stream`

 Streams an MJPEG feed suitable for browsers.
+Disabled by default; pass `--enable-mjpeg-stream` (or `--mjpeg-stream`) to the daemon to opt in.
 Only one client is allowed at a time; additional clients receive HTTP 409.
 While streaming, `/preview` requests will return HTTP 503 because the preview buffer is busy.

 ### Compatibility alias